roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 Dinosaurs all belong to one of two groups: Saurischia (meaning “reptile-hipped”) and Ornithischia (meaning “bird-hipped”).
 Sauropods and theropods fall under Saurischia (yes, confusingly birds are not in the bird-hipped group, but are in the reptile-hipped group) while the rest fall under Ornithischia.

-The hip distinction is a little obscure at first sight, but this is what it’s about: of the three main hip bones, Saurischians have one on top, one pointing forward, and one pointing backward, while Ornithischians have one on top and two pointing backward.
+The hip distinction is a little obscure at first sight, but this is what it’s about: of the three main hip bones, saurischians have one on top, one pointing forward, and one pointing backward, while ornithischians have one on top and two pointing backward.
 This makes room for the larger gut required to effectively digest plants (meat, lacking tough cell walls, is much easier to digest).
 The reason this difference is important is that it’s a useful hallmark for identifying remains, and it’s almost always consistent within each group.

 ![fig-2.1](/assets/images/posts/family-overview-2.1.jpg)